Best York County VA Reckless Driving Lawyers • 1400+ Client Reviews

 Reckless Driving Defense REDUCES Case to Defective Equipment

 Defective equipment is a minor no points traffic infraction.
-A common example of defective equipment is operating a motor vehicle with a broken headlight.
-A violation might trigger a nominal fine.
-There is no other negative long standing impact.
-In many instances, we can convince the Judge to find our client NOT GUILTY of criminal misdemeanor reckless driving.
-If the Judge is unwilling to completely dismiss the case, then a defective equipment disposition is the next best result.
+A common example is operating a motor vehicle with a broken headlight.
+A conviction only triggers a minor fine.
+There is no other negative impact.
+There are cases where we can convince the Court to find our client NOT GUILTY of criminal misdemeanor reckless driving.
+If the Judge will not completely dismiss the case, then a defective equipment disposition is the next best result.